hosein-mokarian/Open-Earbuds/README.md

 # Open Earbuds

 It is a free and open source project in which an earbuds is implemented.
 Earbuds are most useful electronic gadgets nowadays.
-Older version used wires to transfer sound data, but newer version use a wireless communication.
+Older versions used wires to transfer sound data, but newer versions use a wireless communication.
 Bluetooth Low Energy (BLE) is the used wireless communication.
 It is really suitable for sound streaming.
 From an electronic engineer's view, it is really hard to design a small, low power and battery operated device which can be used inside ears.
 It has lots of challenges.
 This project is a guide for ones who want to know the basics of Earbuds.

 #### Design Features